sdss/python_template/STYLE.md

 That will force you to use `import`, `print`, and division in a way that is Python 2 and 3-compatible.

-Some resources that can be useful to write code that is Python 2 and 3-compatible, and to port code from 2 to 3.
+Some resources that can be useful to write code that is Python 2 and 3-compatible, and to port code from 2 to 3:

-- TODO: link to a web with advice to write code for 2 and 3.
+- A [cheat sheet](http://python-future.org/compatible_idioms.html) with advice to write code compatible with Puthon 2 and 3.
-- TODO: description and link to `six.py`.
+- The [six](https://pythonhosted.org/six/#) library provides functions to write code that will work in Python 2 and 3.
-- TODO: description and link to `2to3`.
+- If converting code from Python 2 to 3, consider using [2to3](https://docs.python.org/2/library/2to3.html) as the starting point.
+It works very well for most files, and even for those files that require manual interaction, it paves most of the way.

-## Code storage, versioning, and changelogs.
+## Code storage, versioning, and change logs.

 All code must be version controlled using [git](https://git-scm.com/).
 Older code, still under the SVN repository, can be maintained using Subversion until it has been ported to Git.